-According to Dr. Ken Sinervo, the Medical Director of CEC, patients with endometriosis have a 2-3 fold increased risk of developing a few subtypes of ovarian cancer, and that medications such as clomid can increase that risk even more.
+According to Dr. Ken Sinervo, the Medical Director of CEC, patients with endometriosis have a 2-3 fold increased risk of developing a few subtypes of ovarian cancer, and that some fertility medications that promote ovulation can increase that risk even more.
 But the overall lifetime risk of ovarian cancer is low to begin with and studies show that surgery can decrease this risk by 60-80% so this isn’t something we need to panic too much about.
 In these instances, it is important to recognize that endometriosis is associated with higher risk of ovarian cancer, but that endometriosis does not necessarily cause the cancer.

 Endometriosis, is estimated to actually cause cancer via malignant transformation in a very small number of patients (I’ve seen quotes from experts of less than 1% but have been unable to find a better reference sorry).

 While endometriosis is poorly understood in the wider medical community, the financial impact has been compared to that of diabetes and rheumatoid arthritis.Click To Tweet

 While endometriosis is poorly understood in the wider medical community, the financial impact has been compared to that of diabetes and rheumatoid arthritis.
 There are many studies that have analyzed the financial costs to patients, with commonly accepted estimates putting the figure at around $3,000 in direct medical costs with an additional $6,000 from lost opportunity such as not being able to work as long each week due to the pain of the condition.